Margaret M. McCauley, Principal

 A member of the Urban Land Institute (ULI), McCauley was part of a team of experts tapped to develop the "Ten Principles for Rebuilding Neighborhood Retail."
 She is frequently invited to share her perspective on urban retail best practices at universities, professional conferences, and with public and private development corporations.

-Kost also worked for a major philanthropy focused on social and enterprise development.
-She conducted research and assessed opportunities to build the foundation's international program strategy, helped form partnerships with organizations and institutions to advance its work in Oregon, and directed the organization's communications efforts, securing national and international media coverage.
+Kost also worked for a U.S.-based philanthropy focused on social and enterprise development.
+She conducted research and assessed opportunities to build the organization’s international program strategy, helped form partnerships with other philanthropies, with non-profits, and with institutions to advance its work in Oregon, and directed communications efforts, securing national and international media coverage.

-Kost serves on the Board of the International Downtown Association (IDA) and is an associate member of the Urban Land Institute (ULI).
-She has served as a judge for Retail Traffic magazine's Superior Achievement in Design & Imaging (SADI) awards, and in 2015 participated on the ULI's Technical Assistance Panel focused on TOD in Seattle's U-District.
+Kost is a member of the International Downtown Association, and served on its Board from 2011 to 2017.
+She is a member of the Downtown Seattle Association and has contributed to a variety of its task forces, and is also a member of the Urban Land Institute.
+She has served as a judge for Retail Traffic magazine's Superior Achievement in Design & Imaging (SADI) awards, and participated on the ULI's Technical Assistance Panel focused on TOD in Seattle's U-District.
 Kost earned a B.A. degree in Communications and a minor in Spanish from Washington State University.

 east coast office